Rental Real Estate Software

 The single-property version just analyzes one rental property at a time.

-The multiple-property version has five single versions combined into one financial spreadsheet, for looking at up to five rental investment properties at the same time.
+The multiple-property version has five single versions combined into one financial spreadsheet, for evaluating up to five rental investment properties at the same time.
 It has a presentation page that averages the IRRs and NPVs of all inputted rental properties.
 IRR is also shown weighted using all of the property's market values.

 Real Estate Software Features